….. FG reports airline to UK CAA

 This was disclosed yesterday by the Minister of Aviation, Senator Hadi Sirika via his Twitter account.
 The minister said the airline was found guilty on two counts charge.

 Sirika said: ” Flairjet was found guilty of violating our Civil Aviation Regulations IS 1.3.3 (a) Table 2 (iv) 7 (a)time and IS 1.3.3 Table 2 (viii ) (4) “.

 “The maximum penalty for each is 500,000 naira.
 We caused them to pay and reported their callous misdemeanor to UK CAA, MFA and the UK High Commission “.

 Recall the federal government impounded an aircraft belonging to Flairjet, a United Kingdom-based aviation company for violating the current flight ban into the country.

 Flairjet operated a commercial flight as against the humanitarian operations it was given the approval to operate to Nigeria.

-Sirika who disclosed the seizure of the aircraft via his official twitter handle said the crew of the flight were also being interrogated as there shall be maximum penalty for the offence.
+Sirika who disclosed the seizure of the aircraft via his official twitter handle said the crew of the flight was also being interrogated as there shall be maximum penalty for the offense.